na-na-hi/renget/archive/how2playba.md

 Global is divided in 5 different regions: Global (= EU), NA, Asia, Taiwan, and Korea.
 CN is the Chinese server, which is behind JP and Global by 2 years.
 You can only join clubs or add friends from the same region.

+If you wish to start in a different region for Global, you'll need to set your VPN to a country of that server *before* you create/start your account.

 ![how to find out your server](https://i.imgur.com/J0Mt5pr.png)